-Depreciation Expense (1,422,394) 19,292,090

-Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

-Change in Accrued Interest Payable

-The issuance of long-term debt (e.g., bonds, capital leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital purchases as expenditures.
+However, in the statement of activities, the cost of those assets are depreciated over their estimated useful lives and reported as depreciation expense.
+This is the amount by which capital purchases exceed depreciation in the current year.13,624,189 (1,471,769)Capital Outlay\$ 13,624,189 12,152,420 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Change in Accrued Interest Payable 9,404 Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
+(6,699,685) The issuance of long-term debt (e.g., bonds, capital leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 Also, governmental funds report the effect of issuance costs, premiums, discounts and similar items when debt is first issued, whereas these amounts (except for issuance costs) are capitalized and amortized in the statement of activities.
 This amount is the repayment of the principal of long-term debt.

-Change in net position of governmental activities
+712,000 Change in net position of governmental activities 971,934